Gay Puerto Vallarta - Useful Tourist Information

 Spanish

 Spanish is the official language, but don't worry, English is widely spoken in Puerto Vallarta.
 If you do know some Spanish, so much the better!
-People will appreciate your efforts and it will make establishing friendships that much easier.
-If you'd like to learn some basic Spanish vocabulary about dining, directions and numbers before your visit to Mexico, you can visit the Travlang web site Foreign Language for Travelers NOTE: If you want to learn some Spanish while you are here, you can get in touch with Leonardo Tejeda, who teaches beginners to advanced students.
-Contact him at leomar@usa.net or Tel: 223-4784 or 044-322-294-2565.
+People in town will appreciate your efforts and it will make establishing friendships that much easier.
+If you'd like to learn some basic Spanish vocabulary about dining, directions and numbers before your visit to Mexico, you can visit the Travlang web site Foreign Languages for Travelers.
+Note: If you do want to learn some Spanish while you are here, you can get in touch with Leonardo Tejeda, who teaches beginners to advanced students.
+Contact him at leomar@usa.net or Tel: 223-4784 or 044-322-294-2565 or with Melchor's Spanish school, contact Senor Melchor Cortes, from USA cellular: 011-52-322-118-0822 or local Tel: 224-8917

 Water

-The water leaving the purification facilities of Puerto Vallarta has been certified for over seven years as among the best in all of Latin America.
-However, the city's piping is rather old, so it's best not to drink the tap water.
+The water leaving the purification facilities of Puerto Vallarta has been certified for well over 10 years as among the best in all of Latin America.
+However, the city's piping is sometimes rather old, so it's best not to drink the tap water.
 Purified water is available in all hotels, bars and restaurants, which all use purified ice as well.
-It's advisable to drink at least 4-5 glasses of purified water a day to help prevent dehydration.
+Because you're in a tropical climate, it's advisable to drink at least 4-5 glasses of purified water a day to help prevent dehydration.
 Bottled water is sold in most stores.
-Some hotels and villas have filtration systems, so you might want to check.
+Some Puerto Vallarta condos, hotels and villas have filtration systems, so you might want to check.

 Food

-Food service quality has greatly improved in Puerto Vallarta in recent years.
-You can be pretty confident that the food in restaurants is washed in purified water and/or properly cooked.
+Food service quality has greatly improved in town in recent years.
+You can be pretty confident that the food in Puerto Vallarta restaurants is washed in purified water and/or properly cooked.
 Follow some simple rules: choose cooked food, eat in restaurants that are popular and watch your alcohol and coffee intake.
-As an added precaution, you may want to avoid salads and peel all fruits and vegetables or at least wash them well.
-As the saying goes: boil it, cook it, peel it or forget it.
-Use the lemons served in restaurants, as the juice has antibacterial properties.
+As an added precaution, you may want to avoid salads and peel all fruits and vegetables or at least wash them well - though I personally don't think that's necessary anymore (it was indeed good advice 15-20+ years ago).
+As the old saying used to go: boil it, cook it, peel it or forget it.
+Use the lemons served in restaurants as the juice has antibacterial properties.

 It's possible you may eat or drink something that isn't quite right while on vacation.
 If you experience diarrhea, there are several ways to treat it.
 Avoid anything that will further irritate your stomach such as alcohol, sodas or coffee, and drink plenty of purified water to replace lost fluids.
 Pepto bismol is a time proven relief for diarrhea.

-Most pharmacists can recommend the proper medicines, which are inexpensive and effective.
-You don't need a prescription in Mexico for many drugs and a trip to the pharmacy will usually suffice for most traveler's complaints.
+Most pharmacists can recommend the proper medicines, which are generally inexpensive and effective.
+You don't need a prescription in Mexico for many drugs (except now for antibiotics and of course, controlled/narcotic substances) and a trip to the pharmacy will usually suffice for most traveler's complaints.
 There are many good doctors in Puerto Vallarta.
-Discovery Vallarta recommends: Dr. Maria Guadalupe Lewgot, Tel.
-223-0444 and her office is at the Medasist Hospital.
+Discovery Vallarta recommends Dr. Maria Guadalupe (Lupita) Lewgot, Tel.
+223-0444 and her office is at the Medasist Hospital located at 358 Manuel Dieguez street on the South Side in Puerto Vallarta.
+See below or go for further updated travel information on PV hospitals, medical services and other Puerto Vallarta emergency numbers here.

 Month